-31. I have been in close contact with an individual outside my residence that tested positive for COVID-19.
+39. I have been in close contact with an individual outside my residence that tested positive for COVID-19.
 When can I return to the worksite?

-Based on guidance from the County's Medical Officer, the County will require that you remain off the worksite for the entire length of your self-quarantine period in accordance with our local health order.
-You may return to work upon notifying your department that your quarantine has ended.
+It is the County's policy that employees in self-quarantine due to an outside household exposure should remain off the worksite for the entire length of their self-quarantine period in accordance with the latest Imperial County Public Health Order.
+You may return to work upon your notification to your department that you have completed your quarantine.
 You will not need a release from a doctor.